jiazhiren201988/ProReT/README.md

   cell panel by default (80% compound coverage; each retained drug must cover at least 60% of the panel).

-## Scope

-The package produces drug rankings; it does not claim clinical efficacy.
-Benchmarking and validation belong to the accompanying reproducibility workflow, not the model API.

 ## Data and licensing